 Discomfort of any kind needs empathy and some relief.
 While some doctors instantly prescribe powerful painkillers, these medications can have side effects.
 If your doctor cares for you, they would advise on the harmful effects of these pain-relieving drugs and suggest other ways to deal with the pain.
 Check out the article to know what a good doctor advises.

 Not all doctors work with the patient’s best interest in mind.
-In fact, with most pain doctors, the level of service they provide you versus what they provide their family members are completely different.
+In fact, with most pain doctors, the level of service they provide you versus what they provide their family members is completely different.
 Therefore, it’s important to distinguish a good doctor from a bad one.

 Does your pain doctor really care about you?

 In order to answer this question, you must learn how good doctors treat their patients.
 Once you know these qualities, you will be able to distinguish good pain doctors from bad ones.
-Not only will you save money in the long-run, you will also manage your pain symptoms better.
+Not only will you save money in the long run, you will also manage your pain symptoms better.

 1. Bad doctors give you pain meds but good doctors help determine the cause of pain